In this tutorial, you will find out more about :

 - the importance of incorporating complex sentences in the IELTS speaking test

-- the importance of focussing on natural use of language
+- the importance of focusing on natural use of language

 The speaking test is the same for both IELTS Academic and IELTS General Training and it always involves a face-to-face interview with a certified IELTS examiner – regardless of whether you take the paper-based or computer-based version of the test.